forestryio/forestry.io/hugo/content/blog/hugo-vs-jekyll-benchmark.md

 We wanted to ensure the content was as similar as possible, to ensure that we’re testing the performance of building the same site.

-For each test, we created a basic YAML content model and then generated 10, 100, 1000, and 10000 posts using this model for both Jekyll and Hugo.
+For each test, we created a basic YAML content model and then generated 10, 100, 1,000, and 10,000 posts using this model for both Jekyll and Hugo.

 #### Equal template structure

 In most benchmarks, boilerplate themes are used.
 This isn’t a fair comparison, as the template structure can affect build time.

-So we put together *archive, single, and taxonomy* templates for each test with the minimum amount of HTML markup needed, no CSS or JS to process or compile, and used the same data for both Hugo and Jekyll.
+So we put together _archive, single, and taxonomy_ templates for each test with the minimum amount of HTML markup needed, no CSS or JS to process or compile, and used the same data for both Hugo and Jekyll.

 #### 1:1 feature comparison

 We didn’t want to benchmark against features that the two static site generators didn’t share, as this wouldn’t be a fair comparison.
 So we created two tests:

-- Raw build performance, without any plugins or similar features.
+* Raw build performance, without any plugins or similar features.

-- Build performance using common plugins/features, like sitemap and feed generation.
+* Build performance using common plugins/features, like sitemap and feed generation.

 #### Running the Benchmark